diego-gomez-olvera/RtlViewPager/README.md

 # RtlViewPager
-For of the RtlViewPager.
+Fork of the RtlViewPager.
 ViewPager that displays items from right to left for RTL locales and behaves like a regular ViewPager otherwise

 ### Acknowledgment
-The repository is a forl of RtlViewPager with some additional fixes.
+The repository is a fork of RtlViewPager with some additional fixes.
 This module was originally developed for Booking.com.
 With approval from Booking.com, this module was generalized and published on GitHub and jCenter.

 ### License
 ```Text